-James 5:8 Be ye also patient; stablish your hearts: for the coming of the Lord draweth nigh.
+James 5:8 You also be patient.
+Establish your hearts, for the coming of the Lord is at hand.

 A friend sent us this short story and we couldn't help but use it for today's devotion.

 A mother was preparing pancakes for her sons, Kevin, age five and Ryan, three.
 The boys began to argue over who would get the first pancake.
 Their mother saw the opportunity for a moral lesson so she said; "Now boys, if Jesus were sitting here, He would say, 'Let my brother have the first pancake.
 I can wait.'"
 Kevin turned to his younger brother and said, "Ryan, you be Jesus."

 This story cracked me up, but how true is it of our lives?
 We want what we want and we want it now!